jschen2/planning-center-ux-challenge/docs/submission.md

 ### Notes:
+`eslint` changed to a flat format the config was adjusted to match the version that was being installed.
+The prettier config was also added along with a11y recommended config to ensure accessibility rules are focused on at all times.

 I would imagine for the `Budget` that the idea is that the limits would add up for the `Allocated` and then be subtracted from the `Monthly Income` to make up the `Remaining`.
 If this was the case, I would hook this sequence up to make it functional, but I wasn't entirely sure if this was the case or if the numbers would be grabbed from somewhere else so